Mary Jo Bane

 Pamela L. Metz

-Pamela Metz oversees administration of the Multidisciplinary Program in Inequality & Social Policy, whose administrative offices are housed at the John F. Kennedy School of Government.
-She also manages the Harvard joint Ph.D.
+Pamela Metz is the founding Associate Director of the Multidisciplinary Program in Inequality & Social Policy, a National Science Foundation IGERT training program established at Harvard University in 1998.
+She also oversees administration of the Harvard joint Ph.D.
 Programs in Social Policy.
-Prior to joining the Inequality and Social Policy programs, Metz was a Ph.D. candidate in the Harvard Government Department, where she studied international relations, political economy, and Latin American politics.
-A graduate of Wellesley College, she has been a National Science Foundation Graduate Fellow, a Harvard MacArthur Fellow in International Security, and a teaching fellow in the College for various courses in international relations and American foreign policy.
+She is a strong believer of the power of multidisciplinary perspectives to better inform our understanding of social policy issues.
+Prior to joining the Inequality and Social Policy programs, Metz was a Ph.D. candidate in Government at Harvard, where she studied international relations, political economy, and Latin American politics.
+She has been a National Science Foundation Graduate Fellow, a Harvard MacArthur Fellow in International Security, and a teaching fellow in Harvard College for various courses in international relations and American foreign policy.
+She received her B.A. with Honors in Political Science from Wellesley College.
 In her spare time, she dreams of Downeast Maine—particularly the easternmost town of Lubec.

 Richard J. Murnane